"He took my number": Stefflon Don shares how she met Burna Boy, clip trends

 British rapper and singer Stephanie Victoria Allen, professionally known as Stefflon Don, has shared how she met her Nigerian lover Ebunoluwa Damini Ogulu aka BNBurna Boy.

-In an interview she granted to Bojay Music, the singer opened up on how she met her lover.
+In an interview she granted to Bojay Muzik, the singer opened up on how she met her lover.
 According to her, she was in Ghana and had missed her flight.

 Financial independence: Destiny Etiko shares reason she wants to be an Oyinbo woman in her next life

-Burna Boy was in Ghana then and her friend took her to watch his show.
+Burna Boy was in Ghana to perform then and her friend took her to watch his show.

 In the recording, the rapper noted that Burna Boy took her contact after they met at his show in Ghana.

 He kept on calling her afterwards and they became friends.
-Their relationship later blossoms into q love affair.
+Their relationship later blossomed into a love affair.

 Stefflon Don says the Nigerian singer is dope